-A further consideration was that almost \$1 trillion of agency debt and mortgage-backed securities was held by foreign official institutions, mainly central banks.
-Allowing these securities to default would likely have had significant international political ramifications.5 Furthermore, as emphasized by Paulson (2010) and Acharya et al. (2011), given the widespread perception that agency debt and mortgage-backed securities were implicitly government guaranteed, a default by Fannie Mae or Freddie Mac would potentially raise the risk of questions about creditworthiness of the US government, disrupting the US Treasury debt market and increasing the government's funding costs.
+A further consideration was that almost one trillion dollars of agency debt and mortgagebacked securities was held by foreign official institutions, mainly central banks (see again the Appendix).
+Allowing these securities to default would likely have had significant international political ramifications.5 Furthermore, as emphasized by Paulson (2010) and Acharya et al. (2011), given the widespread perception that agency debt and mortgage backed securities were implicitly government guaranteed, there was a risk that a default by Fannie Mae or Freddie Mac would potentially raise questions about creditworthiness of the U.S. government, disrupting the U.S. Treasury debt market and increasing the government's funding costs.

-Summing up, Fannie Mae and Freddie Mac were too large and interconnected to be allowed to fail, especially in September 2008 given the deteriorating conditions in US housing and financial markets and the central role of these two firms in the mortgage finance infrastructure.
+Summing up, Fannie Mae and Freddie Mac were too large and interconnected to be allowed to fail, especially in September 2008 given the deteriorating conditions in U.S. housing and financial markets and the central role of these two firms in the mortgage finance infrastructure.
 Our view is that an optimal intervention would have involved the following elements: